Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 Google's network carries as much as 40% of the world's Internet traffic every day.
 100,000 km of fiber cable and 8 subsea cables
 ```
+The requiring computing power for ML models was **doubling every 2 years** until 2012.<br>
+From 2013 to now requiring computing power for ML models was **doubling every 3.5 months!**

 ### Renewable Energy
 ```